bernardo-rodriguez/shopifyAppStarter/README.md

-# customerInformation
+# shopifyAppStarter

-Shopify app to take extra information from a client through shopify metafields and enable him to edit that information.
+Starter template for a Shopify app which handles storing offline access tokens in Postgresql and handles calls to return a list of customers